littleraskol/Sprint-And-Dash-Redux/README.txt

 7. FUTURE PLANS

-In the near future I would like to accommodate controller natively but I have to learn the new API first.
+In-game menus.
+Otherwise I think it's done and just needs to be maintained.

 8. CONTROLS

-I've changed the default keys to the ones I use: spacebar for sprint, Q for dash.
+I've set the default keys to the ones I use: spacebar for sprint, Q for dash.
 In the past, changing this required using a code number system.
-That's no longer the case but I will leave this index here in case it is needed for any reason.
-Otherwise, you should use this reference for other keys: https://stardewvalleywiki.com/Modding:Player_Guide/Key_Bindings
+That's no longer the case but I will leave that index here (below) in case it is needed for any reason.
+Otherwise, you should use this reference for other keys/buttons/etc: https://stardewvalleywiki.com/Modding:Player_Guide/Key_Bindings

 None = 0,
 Back = 8,